 Note the statue in the above picture is not at Obama's house, but it's not too far away.

-Statue of the Republic that was erected in 1918 as a reminder of the 65 foot 1893 World's Columbian Exposition in the Jackson Park area of Chicago.
+It's the Statue of the Republic that was erected in 1918 as a reminder of the 65 foot 1893 World's Columbian Exposition in the Jackson Park area of Chicago.
 A great way to learn about that 1893 fair is through the book, "The Devil in the White City".

 So last Friday, my daughter talked me into driving into Chicago for an outdoor concert.
 I thought I could make the trip more worthwhile by finding Obama's Chicago house.
 My daughter's schedule failed to give me much time to research before I was on the road.
 I knew what general area it was in and was able to pin it down to the Kenwood neighborhood.